MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan-media-bypass.md

 - Call is going to a federated Teams user
 - Call is forwarded or transferred to a Skype for Business user

-Enusre your SBC has access to the Transport Relays as described below.
+Ensure your SBC has access to the Transport Relays as described below.

 ## SIP Signaling: FQDNs and firewall ports